rahulnuthalapati/event-logger/README.md

 2. **Receive JWT**: Upon registration, the backend issues a JWT (signed with the app's API key) to the user.
 This JWT authenticates all future requests for that app.
 3. **Log Events**: The developer (or their app) sends events to the backend using the JWT for authentication.
 Each event is securely stored and chained for tamper detection.
 4. **Login to Frontend**: Developers can paste their JWT into the frontend UI to 'log in' and view the events associated with their app.
 5. **View & Verify Events**: The frontend displays the event log and allows users to verify the integrity of the event chain for their app.
+For each event of an app, its previous event's hash is stored in current event's record, so they are iterated one by one to detect integrity of the events.

 ---